 - Starting salaries for graduates placed in jobs.

 - Leveraging information.

-Challenging issues with ACRES include a password change every 90 days and the compilation of leveraging information which can be subjective.
+There can be some challenging issues with ACRES.
+These include a password change every 90 days and the compilation of leveraging information, which can be subjective.
 Leveraging is an estimate of all contributions to the program including in-kind support, equipment, facilities, materials, and services.
-Formal documentation is not required but it is a best practice to keep an informal estimate of program contributions and partners.
+Formal documentation is not required, but it is a best practice to keep an informal estimate of program contributions and partners.

 ADDITIONAL REFERENCE MATERIALS RELATED TO GRANTEE EXPECTATIONS AND RESPONSIBILITIES

-Read the EPA Policy for Assessing Capabilities of Nonprofit Applicants for Managing Assistance Awards, EPA Order 5700.8.
+Read the EPA Policy on Assessing Capabilities of Non-Profit Applicants for Managing Assistance Awards, EPA Order 5700.8.
 Complete the online training.
 It is suggested that all organizations complete this training even if they are not a nonprofit organization.
 The training provides an understanding of the EPA’s expectations for grantees when managing a federal grant and the intent behind the requirements.

 "EPA assistance awards to nonprofit organizations are an important mechanism for delivering environmental protection to the public.
 However, EPA has found instances where nonprofit recipients have inadequate administrative systems to manage EPA funds or lack the programmatic capability to successfully perform the proposed work.